tariq7299/final-project-cs50/frontend/public/to-do.md

 - Write comments in routing functions
 - Handle valdition form errors in server side from 'AddExpenses'
 - Create a diffrent file for each group of routes related to each other, and make each a BlueBrint
+- Add egp() and amount/100 and amount*100 to '/contacts'

 ## helpers.py
 - Write comments for calendar days functions

 # Frontend
 ==========